open-telemetry/opentelemetry.io/content/en/blog/2023/logs-collection/index.md

-In this scenario we see Yoda using the OTel logs bridge API in the Python app to directly ingest logs, in [OpenTelemetry Protocol][otlp] (OTLP) format, into the OTel collector.
+In this scenario we see Yoda using the OTel logs bridge API in the Python app to directly ingest logs, in [OpenTelemetry Protocol][otlp] (OTLP) format, into the OTel Collector.
 This is both faster and more reliable than first logging to a file and have the collector read it off of it!

 Overall, we have the following setup Yoda is using: